docyes/backbonebase/README.md

 There are several special options that, if passed, will be attached directly to the view: `mid` and `template`.
 If the view defines an initialize function, it will be called when the view is first created.

-All views have a DOM element `view.el` with additional meta-data set by the constructor; data-cid=`view.cid` and class=`view.toClassName(view.cid)`.
-The class attribute setting is non-destructive and additive.
+All views have a DOM element `view.el` with additional meta-data set by the constructor; data-cid and class.
+The `view.el` data-cid attribute is derived from the `view.cid` and the class attribute is derived from `view.mid` if passed using the `view.toClassName` formatter function.
+The class attribute setting is additive; non-destructive.

 ##### children `view.children`